mrpedrobraga/mrpedrobraga.github.io/nano/articles/design_goals.md

 ### nano is FOSS

-The silver lining of this projeect being created by some random guy on his free time is that this project isn't supported by mysterious corporation!
+The silver lining of this project being created by some random guy on his free time is that this project isn't supported by mysterious corporation!

 The code for the compiler (which is by the time of this writing incomplete and written in rust) is here.